hibernator11/nls-jena-tdb/README.md

 WHERE {?s a ?type}
 ```

-This example retrieves works having the uniform title *Strange case of Doctor Jekyll and Mister Hyde.
+This example retrieves works with the uniform title *Strange case of Doctor Jekyll and Mister Hyde.
 Italian*.
 ```
 PREFIX bf:<http://id.loc.gov/ontologies/bibframe/>
 SELECT ?work ?workMainTitle ?exp